 - Show children what they can do instead of telling them what not to do.
 If you have a child that has a pattern of hitting, supervise closely.
 Every time she starts to hit, gently catch her hand and say, "Touch nicely," while showing her how to touch nicely.

 - When your preschooler hits you, decide what you will do instead of trying to control your child.
-Let her know that every time she hits you, you will put her down and leave the room until she is ready to treat you respectfully.
+Let her know that every time she hits you, you will put her down until she is ready to treat you respectfully.
 After you have told her this once, follow through without any words.
-Leave immediately.

 - Later you might tell your child, "That really hurts" or "That hurts my feelings.
 If I have done something to hurt your feelings, I would like to know about it so I can apologize.
 When you are ready, an apology would help me feel better."
 Do not demand or force an apology.